hxzrx/cl-trivial-pool/README.md

 A common lisp thread pool implemented with atomic operations instead of locks in the worker threads' main loop.
 This pool supports sbcl and ccl currently.
+This is the successor of cl-mzpool <https://github.com/hxzrx/cl-mzpool>.

 ### thread-pool
 Struct, the definition of the thread pool.